AIR POLLUTION & HEALTH

 Few residents learned of one of the only local hearings held by the Maryland Public Service Commission on the proposed Panda Mattawoman plant.

 A revolution in energy production is underway, where wind power is now cheaper to build than new gas-fired power plants, and solar is rapidly becoming the cheapest form of energy, undercutting everything within the next five years.
 The need for large centralized power plants and the accompanying power lines and pipelines will be over within the lifetime of these new proposed gas-fired power plants.
-Prince George’s County should be a leader in clean energy, not relying on fossil fuel power plants that will be increasingly phased out under policies like Obama’s Clean Power Plan.
+Prince George’s County should be a leader in clean energy, not relying on fossil fuel power plants that will be increasingly phased out to comply with greenhouse gas reduction initiatives.